Photos

 4th Generation:

 Obadiah Woodson was born circa 1712 in Henrico County, Virginia.
-He died after September 1766 in Prince Edward Co., Virginia.
+He died before November 21, 1767 in Prince Edward Co., Virginia.

 Father: Richard Woodson